-Two weeks before the Yukon Quest sled dog race start in either Fairbanks, Alaska or Whitehorse, Yukon, all mushers’ food and equipment must be organized and brought to the designated food drop.
+Two weeks before the Yukon Quest sled dog race starts in either Fairbanks, Alaska or Whitehorse, Yukon, all mushers’ food and equipment must be organized and brought to the designated food drop.
 Yukon Quest mushers mark their food drop bags for each checkpoint with their name and the checkpoint name, and make certain the bags do not exceed the weight limit of 40 lbs/18.2kg.
 The Yukon Quest then distributes all the bags to race checkpoints for mushers to retrieve during the race.
 If the musher misses the food drop date, they assume all responsibility and expenses to ensure their gear is in place at all race checkpoints before the start of the race.

 Each musher must leave the checkpoints with a minimum of 8 booties per dog, either in the sled or on their dogs, and enough food and equipment for themselves and their team to safely travel to the next race checkpoint.
-Mushers carry a wide variety of food for their sled dogs, and will utilize favourite snacks to entice picky eaters to eat well on the trail.
+Mushers carry a wide variety of food for their sled dogs, and will utilize favorite snacks to entice picky eaters to eat well on the trail.
 Dog food makes up a significant amount of the weight of the dogsled and emergency rations as well as special nutrient supplements are always in the mushers’ sleds.

 Strategy and routine are an important part of the race.
 Generally, mushers run their teams in a 50-50 run-rest schedule.
 Typical patterns are “four on, four off”, meaning a four hour run followed by a four hour rest for the dogs.
 Longer runs are becoming more common as sled dogs are bred for greater endurance and training techniques improve.

 Mushers must be prepared for very cold weather-- temperatures of -40 and colder are not unusual.
 Very warm temperatures ( 25F/-4C) and above would cause a musher to consider running more in the cold of the night and rest longer during the "heat" of the day.